zzuberi/pharmacy_counting/README.md

   2. csv

 # Note
 The instructions did not specify if decimal format was required for the total_cost field.
-In order to pass the test, if the final total_cost value is an integer it will be printed as such.
+In order to pass the test, if the final total_cost value is an integer it will be printed as an integer wihtout decimal points.
 If the total_cost value is a decimal number it will be printed with two decimal points.